natanbs/Jenkins-Terraform/README.md

   Needs to be applied once before creating the envs.
 When changing between the envs, the base init should be performed.
   Uses the modules/backend/main module.
 - main: Created the env - VPC, Security groups, a couple of EC2s (and their key-pairs)
-- modules: Implement the base initialization.
+- modules: Implement the base initialisation.

-Jenkins would create / update or destroy and infrastructure you have created with terraform.
+Jenkins would create / update or destroy any infrastructure you have created with terraform.
 In this example we used the basic of a couple of EC2s.

 The project's full structure: